Wenhui-Fang/Freestyle_Project/README.md

 <br />pip install -r requirements.txt

+Then, create and activate a new Anaconda virtual environment, perhaps named "tell-me-where-to-live-env":

+conda create -n tell-me-where-to-live-env conda activate tell-me-where-to-live-env

 Then execute the script and verify it has run successfully:
 <br />python app/webRequest.py

 # Envrionment Setting